Economies of Scale Definition

 For instance, the firm wants to produce 2 million handbags in the next year.
 The fixed costs will remain unchanged, however, the variable cost will go up from $1 million to $2 million (1,000,000 x $2=$2 million).
 So, the fixed cost will be $1 million.

 In the example, the total cost of 2 million handbags will go up from $2 million to $3 million and the per-unit cost of handbag will fall to $1.5 ($3 million/2 million handbags).
 The per-unit cost was diminished as the firm expands its production and the fixed costs were spread over many sectors and hence the per-unit cost declines from $2 to $1.5.

 With the invention of new sophisticated technologies, the latest management practices there have been more focused on the limits of economies of scale.

-Today, technologies and equipment are flexibly priced and initial costs shrink due to latest technologies which enables even a smaller producer to compete in the market.
+Today, technologies and equipment are flexibly priced and initial costs shrink due to the latest technologies which enable even a smaller producer to compete in the market.

-Outsourcing technical services makes prices more similar across or throughout business sectors of varied size.
+Outsourcing technical services make prices more similar across or throughout business sectors of varied size.
 These technical services consist of of marketing, treasury, accounting, information technology, human resources, and legal.